 - Peel the cucumber and cut it in half.
 Add half to the blender and save the other half for a topping.

-- Add the salt and vinegar and, while blending on a slow speed, slowly add the olive oil.
+- Season with the salt and vinegar.
+Keep the blender running on a slow speed and slowly add the olive oil until it's emulsified.

 Notes

-- Don't worry if the gazpacho separates when in the fridge.
-This is normal and you get need to give it a good stir or shake before serving.
+- Don't worry if the gazpacho separates in the fridge.
+This is normal, and you simply need to give it a good stir or shake before serving.

 Nutrition